morotsman/morotsman.github.io/_posts/2021-01-04-finagle-airframe.markdown

 > airframe-http is a library for creating REST HTTP web servers at ease. airframe-http-finagle is an extension of airframe-http to use Finagle as a backend HTTP server.

-This sounds good, in my previous [post] where I used vanilla Finagle HTTP I had to write a lot of boilerplate code to handle stuff like error handling and trnasforming JSON to Scala objects, it would be realy nice if this was handled by the framework.
+This sounds good, in my previous [post] where I used vanilla Finagle HTTP to create a Todo app I had to write a lot of boilerplate code to handle stuff like error handling and trnasforming JSON to Scala objects, it would be really nice if this was handled by the framework.

 ## The todo app